MobyGamer/total-dos-launcher/readme.rst

    :align: center

-It can do this with a few hundred programs, or thousands, or *tens of thousands* -- the only limitation is how much storage space you have on your target DOS system.
+It can do this with a few hundred programs, or thousands, or *tens of thousands* -- the only limitation is how much addressable storage space you have on your target DOS system.

 The DOS-based launcher currently has the following features:

-- Automatically unzips archive files if necessary
+- Automatically decompresses archive files if necessary
-- Can create bootable diskettes from bootable disk image files
+- Creates bootable diskettes from bootable disk image files
 - Uses less than 300 bytes of RAM to launch programs (smaller than a single CONFIG.SYS BUFFER)
-- Can cache itself to EMS, XMS, or raw extended memory to make returning to the menu instantaneous after a launched program exits
+- Caches itself to EMS, XMS, or raw extended memory to make returning to the menu instantaneous after a launched program exits
 - Runs on any system (8088 or higher, MDA or better)
 - Supports any text mode, from 40x25 up to 132x60
+- Can mark/unmark titles as "favorites" and toggle the display between all programs and only favorites

 The TDL is currently in alpha development and testing;
 this paragraph will be removed when it is ready for prime time.
 If you run into trouble testing the TDL, feel free to `contribute an issue via the github